Bayesian variance change point detection with credible sets: Introduction

 \subsection{Our contributions and related work}

-We consider an ordered sequence of $T$ independent Gaussian random variables with constant mean undergoing $K$ changes in variance.
-We will add the smoothly varying mean required in the liver application later on in the paper.
-In the presence of a single change point ($K=1$), one can construct a Bayesian model with conjugate priors using a latent random variable indexing the unknown location of the change point.
+We start by considering a simple setting with an ordered sequence of $T$ independent Gaussian random variables with constant mean undergoing $K$ changes in variance.
+In the presence of a single change point ($K=1$), one can construct a Bayesian model with conjugate priors using a latent random variable indexing the unknown location of the change point \cite{smi75,raftery1986bayesian}.
 Such a model inherently describes uncertainty on the change point locations through the posterior distribution of the latent variable.
 The computational cost is minimal, being the update of posterior parameters.
-This was previously noted by \cite{smi75,raftery1986bayesian} and \cite{wang2020simple}.

 The generalization to multiple change points inflates the computational costs because closed-form updates are unavailable, and the posterior distribution needs to be approximated.
 The computational advantages described for the single change point (or single effect) model are essentially lost, except for the possibility of writing Gibbs sampler full conditionals.
 Ideas from additive models and variable selection suggest that it is possible to preserve the advantages of single-effect models if one ``stacks" multiple single-effect models and solves them recursively, one at a time. \cite{has00} provide the first link between additive models and posterior approximation.
 Recently, \cite{wang2020simple} employ such an approach in variable selection for the linear model and suggest it can be used to detect changes of a piecewise constant Gaussian mean.
 They also show that this recursive algorithm is essentially a variational approximation to the actual posterior distribution.